 They, or their spouse or partner, are engaged in a managerial capacity in the carrying on of any business, trade or undertaking which in the opinion of the Board competes in any way with any business, trade or undertaking carried on by the Credit Union.

-They, or their spouse or partner, are concerned in or participate in the profits of any contract made with the Credit Union except as a non-managerial member or employee of any society or company which contracts with or does work for the Credit Union.
+They are deemed to have a material conflict of interest where, in the reasonable opinion of the Board of Directors, the conflict has, or may have, an actual, potential, or perceived impact on the Director’s ability to exercise independent judgement or act in the best interests of the Credit Union and its Members, or where it could adversely affect the Board’s ability to make sound, prudent and fully informed decisions.

-They are removed as a result of the decision of the Volunteer Appeal Group as established under Rule 67.
+They are removed as a result of the decision of the Volunteer Appeal Group as established under Rule 77.

+If a Director is removed from the Board due to concerns around their conduct, the Board of Directors reserves the right to remove them as Members of the Credit Union.

-67. Suspension of a Director
+76. Suspension of a Director